 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-According to College Factual's 2022 analysis, U-M is ranked #40 out of 2,576 schools in the nation that were analyzed for overall quality.
+U-M is ranked #25 out of 2,241 schools in the nation for overall quality on College Factual's 2023 Best Colleges list.
 This puts it in the top 5% of all schools in the nation.
+This is an improvement over the previous year, when U-M held the #40 spot on the Best Overall Colleges list.

 University of Michigan - Ann Arbor has a very low acceptance rate of 26%, making it one of the most selective out of all the colleges and universities in the nation.
 It's probably a good idea to apply to other schools in addition to U-M just in case you don't make the cut.